 Coconut Oil Pulling with Essential Oils

-Essential oils carry some of the most potent antibacterial and anti-fungal properties on the planet, and they can easy, and safely enhance the oil pulling experience.
+Essential oils carry some of the most potent antibacterial and antifungal properties on the planet, and they can easily and safely enhance the oil pulling experience.
 Additionally, as essential oils absorb into your oral mucosa, your body will enjoy the antioxidant and medicinal powers inherent in these potent compounds.

 Here are two of my favorite ways to use essential oils during my morning oil pulling routine:

 - For everyday use: Add 3 drops of wild orange, lemon and peppermint with 1 tablespoon of coconut oil.

 - When battling an infection or sickness: Change it up a bit and mix clove oil, cinnamon oil or tea tree oil as a homeopathic remedy.